Abdul Carter: Personal life

-Carter is Muslim, and wore a Thawb on draft day.
-He is nicknamed "Darth Vader" after the character of the same name from the Star Wars franchise, notably donning the moniker on his eye black during games.
+Carter is Muslim.
+He is nicknamed "Darth Vader" after the character of the same name from the Star Wars franchise, donning the moniker on his eye black during games.

 In April 2024, Carter was charged with a misdemeanor for assaulting a tow truck driver who was towing Carter's car for parking without a permit.
 Carter was accused of forcefully pulling the driver from his truck, throwing him to the ground and not allowing him to get up, leaving the driver with a fractured rib.
-Carter was placed in a year long pre-trial intervention program in July.
+Carter took part in a year-long intervention program.